insv23/dotfiles/README.md

 ## Use on a new machine

-- 🚫 Linuxbrew does not yet support ARM Linux.
+- 🚫 [Homebrew on Linux](https://docs.brew.sh/Homebrew-on-Linux) does not yet support ARM Linux.

-- ⚠️ Linux Homebrew cannot be executed as root user.
+- ⚠️ Homebrew on Linux cannot be installed as root user.

-  So you may need to create a new user to install Linux Homebrew:
+  So you may need to create a new user before installing Homebrew on Linux:

   ```shell
   NEW_USER_NAME=alex